NingWang1729/tf-end-to-end/README.md

 ## Corpora

-This repository is intended for the Printed Images of Music Staves (PrIMuS) dataset.
+The original repository was intended for the Printed Images of Music Staves (PrIMuS) dataset.

 PrIMuS can be donwloaded from https://grfia.dlsi.ua.es/primus/